bharatsdev/fabretail/README.md

-# Retails : Calculate Net Bill Amount
+# Retails : Net Bill Amount Calculation

 ## Project Description
 This is a retails website repository.
 Which can be used for calculating the net bill amount.